asawegelius/OnlineLearningPlatform/Documentation/MeetingMinutesWeeklySkype.md

 ______________________________________________________________________________________________________________________________________
 ### Meeting Attended by:
+Åsa Wegelius, Tudor Stoica, Clovis Lebret

 ### Absent from meeting:
+Adrian Holm, Ionut Vieru

 ### Date:
+09-05-16

 ### Time:
+21:00 - 22:00

 ### Faciliator:
+Åsa Wegelius

 ### Notes:
+- Tudor Stoica have been working on the test cases and will upload them later this week when he has finish them.
+- Clovis Lebret have updated the Solution Document according to the comments we got last time we handed them in.
+- Åsa Wegelius have implemented login/register/verify email/logout.

+- Tudor Stoica will continue to work on test cases and JMeter
+- Clovis Lebret will take tasks from Scrummy to implement
+- Åsa Wegelius will take tasks from Scrummy to implement
+- Åsa Wegelius will install Teamviewer on the server so those not in Denmark can participate when we deploy the application next week

 ______________________________________________________________________________________________________________________________________
 ### Meeting Attended by: